 Physical Security Products Put to the Test in the LPCB Attack Testing Zone

-Following its hugely successful launch at IFSEC 2017, the LPCB Attack Testing Zone returned larger and more prominent for 2018, showcasing real-life attack tests on physical and perimeter security products.
+Following its hugely successful launch, the LPCB Attack Testing Zone will return larger and more prominent for 2019, showcasing real-life attack tests on physical and perimeter security products.

 The LPCB Attack Testing Zone hosted expert technicians from the LPCB demonstrating the robust testing they execute on perimeter fencing, security doors, shutters and covers.
-Non-approved products were tested in the demonstrations against LPCB approved alternatives which have reached a minimum of LPS 1175 SR-3 levels of compliance so visitors were able to see the effectiveness of these industry-defining products.
-Following the live attack demonstrations, visitors were able to speak directly to the manufacturers of the products that were tested, at their adjacent stands.
+Non-approved products will be tested in the demonstrations against LPCB approved alternatives which have reached a minimum of LPS 1175 SR-3 levels of compliance so visitors are able to see the effectiveness of these industry-defining products.
+Following the live attack demonstrations, visitors will able to speak directly to the manufacturers of the products that were tested, at their adjacent stands.

 Meet Suppliers of Perimeter Protection Security Products

-At IFSEC International 2018 visitors were able to speak face to face with hundreds of suppliers of physical and perimeter security products.
-They were also able to touch and feel their range of products, and compare solutions for all suppliers under the one roof.
+At IFSEC International 2019 visitors will be able to speak face to face with hundreds of suppliers of physical and perimeter security products.
+They will also able to touch and feel their range of products, and compare solutions for all suppliers under the one roof.

 Educate yourself on emerging threats and perimeter protection best practice

-The seminar and conference programme in the IFSEC International 2018 Keynote Arena hosted a wide variety of sessions covering best-practice and future trends in physical and perimeter security.
-Topics covered safe cities, anti-terror, the protection of critical national infrastructure and much more.
+The seminar and conference programme in the IFSEC International 2019 Keynote Arena hosts a wide variety of sessions covering best-practice and future trends in physical and perimeter security.
+Topics covered will include safe cities, anti-terror, the protection of critical national infrastructure and much more.

-Visitors had the chance to put their questions to policy makers from government, anti-terror experts from policing and intelligence agencies, and hear first hand from end-users who have pioneered new solutions and physical security strategies in their own businesses.
+Visitors will have the chance to put their questions to policy makers from government, anti-terror experts from policing and intelligence agencies, and hear first hand from end-users who have pioneered new solutions and physical security strategies in their own businesses.

 Procure Perimeter Solutions at Discounted Rates

-If you came to IFSEC International with a view to find new physical and perimeter solutions, IFSEC's exclusive Discount Programme could've saved you thousands on your security budget.
+If you come to IFSEC International with a view to find new physical and perimeter solutions, IFSEC's exclusive Discount Programme could saved you thousands on your security budget.